ateeqdev/web3_of_the_day/README.md

 A fun fact or technical aspect of blockchain a day.

+#### Jan 31, 2022: Tendermint's Polka

+Tendermint Consensus selects a validator in round robin fashion.
+The validator with most stake is chosen first, then 2nd and son.
+A validator proposes a block gets votes in two phases.
+Pre Commit and Commit, each requiring 2/3 or more votes (called polka) If a node rejects the proposal or doesn't respond, it's vote is considered nil.
+2/3rd of the votes is called Polka.

+#### Jan 31, 2022: Quorum Slice

+In FBA systems, a subset of network reaches consensus by selecting a selected nodes to trust.
+These selected nodes are called quorum slices.
+These slices then reach the consensus among themselves and so does the system.

+#### Jan 30, 2022 (L): Federated Byzantine Agreement (FBA)

+Nodes can choose who to trust, enabling system-wide quorums through individual nodes.

+#### Jan 29, 2022 (L): Eth Ice Age

+Ethereum has a built-in mechanism to increase difficulty so that when Eth 2.0 is launched, everyone is forced to implement that upgrade.
+The mechanism is called Difficulty Bomb and when it is launched, it will be Ice Age of the nework.

 #### Jan 28, 2022: Tendermint's Polka

 Tendermint Consensus selects a validator in round robin fashion.